dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-Analysis work for clarifying the specifications of GTP-U as the current mobile user plane protocol and the architectural requirements of the 5G system is proceeded in {{I-D.hmm-dmm-5g-uplane-analysis}}.
+Analysis work for clarifying the specifications of GTP-U as the current mobile user plane protocol and the architectural requirements of the 5G system is provided in {{I-D.hmm-dmm-5g-uplane-analysis}}.
 That provides observations of GTP-U, the architectural requirements for UP protocol, and some evaluation criteria based on the requirements.

 Optimization of the user plane can be in one more more of the following:

 - reduction/elimination of encapsulation;

 - use of native routing mechanisms;

-- efficient forwarding during, and in between mobility events
+- efficient forwarding during, and in between mobility events;

 - support of anchor-less mobility management and offloading of local traffic;

 - reduction of session state and signaling associated with mobility management;

 - convergence towards a flatter architecture, consistent with other mobility proposals.